neelsg/lithium/docs/tour.md

     Li 0.0

     import:
-        fmt
+        console
         math

     main fn():
-        fmt.printF("Now you have % problems.\n", math.sqrt(7))
+        console.log("Now you have % problems.".in(math.sqrt(7.0)))

-Here we import `fmt` and `math` from the standard library so that they can be used in this file.
+Here we import `console` and `math` from the standard library so that they can be used in this file.
 We could also write:

-    import fmt
+    import console
     import math